deviaze/seal/README.md

 ## Features

-- Expressive filesystem library `@std/fs`, with APIs for proper error handling, an integrated path library that handles cross-platform edgecases, support for partially reading files (into buffers), reading extremely large files line-by-line, reading and writing entire directory trees, filesystem watching, etc.
+- Expressive filesystem library `@std/fs` with support for partial reads, reading files line-by-line, granular error handling, filesystem watching, an integrated path library that handles cross-platform edgecases, etc.
+- Spawn blocking and nonblocking `ChildProcesses` through `@std/process`, supporting platform-aware shell commands with `process.shell`, blocking processes with `process.run`, and non-blocking, long-running child processes with `process.spawn`.
-- User-defined parallelism with `@std/thread` featuring communication via message passing and automatic table serialization.
+- User-defined parallelism with `@std/thread` featuring communication via message passing and automatic table serialization, backed by Rust threads and crossbeam-channel.
-- Process library with both blocking and nonblocking `ChildProcess` spawning APIs, including iterating over a running child process' `stdout` and `stderr`, reading streams line by line, reading until a specific token is reached, etc.
-- UTF-8 and grapheme-aware string library (`@str`) with grapheme-aware iteration and grapheme-aware string splitting as well as many convenience functions.
+- UTF-8 and grapheme-aware string library `@std/str` with extremely fast grapheme-aware string splitting, and many other convenience functions.
-- UX and convenience features across the API, including automatic JSON serialization of tables passed to `@std/net/http` APIs alongside the relevant headers.
 - Some cryptography and password hashing functions (built into seal for security reasons).
 - Many other standard libraries!